Attempting to stay fit can sometimes be a tough challenge. But a group of ArkLaTex women say all it takes is a push from a friend.

 Before you start any workout, fitness experts suggest you check with your physician to make sure you stay safe.

-Family comes first, and in this weekly segment, we focus on everything from health to self-defense and parenting.
-Click here to find stories that offer inspiration, ideas and information that matter to you.More >
+Family comes first, and Thursdays on KSLA News 12 at 5, we focus on everything from health to self-defense and parenting.
+Click here to find stories that offer inspiration, ideas and information.More >